 But one area where the 530e has previously had rivals licked is when it comes to residual values, which helps with PCP finance.
 It’s not as clear-cut as it once was, but with a new BMW 5 Series (and pure-electric i5) on the way, there could be deals to be had on the old car.

 Essentially, the 530e is a no-brainer for business users and fleet managers, but private buyers need to think carefully.
 It costs more to buy than a 520d diesel, and you'll only really recoup the difference in price if most of your journeys are short, local affairs.
 For long-distance motorway work, the diesel will be just as, if not more, fuel-efficient.

 BMW 530e hybrid insurance group

-The BMW 530e is free of road tax for the first year, but is subject to VED of £140 a year thereafter.
-On top of that, because it costs more than £40,000, it’s subject to an additional 'premium-rate' tax of £325 for years two to six.
-That means, all-in, the 530e will cost £465 annually from years two to six, and £140 a year thereafter.
+The BMW 530e is subject to baseline VED (road tax) of £170 a year at the time of writing – including the £10 ‘Alternative fuel’ discount.
+On top of that, however, because all versions cost more than £40,000 to buy new, the 5 Series hybrid is subject to an additional 'premium-rate' tax of £390 (again, as of May 2023) the first five times you tax it.
+That means, all-in, the 530e will cost £560 to tax annually from years two to six, and £170 a year thereafter.

 In This Review